platformsh/platformsh-docs/reference/redirects.md

 # Redirects

-Managing redirection rules is a common requirement for web applications, especially those that have been around for a while and do not want to lose the benefit of the rich incoming links that they gathered over time.
+Managing redirection rules is a common requirement for web applications, especially in cases where you do not want to lose incoming links that have changed or been removed over time.

-Redirection rules on Platform.sh can be managed in three different ways:
+You can manage redirection rules on your Platform.sh projects in three different ways:

 ## Whole-route redirects

-In the [`.platform/routes.yaml`](routes-yaml.html) file, you can configure routes that are pure redirects.
+In the [`.platform/routes.yaml`](routes-yaml.html) file you can configure routes whose sole purpose is to redirect.

 A typical use case for this type of route is adding or removing a `www.` prefix to your domain, like this: